bitburner-official/bitburner-src/src/Documentation/ui/doc/help/getting_started.md

     Message received from unknown sender:

     We've been watching you.
 Your skills are very impressive.
 But you're wasting your talents.
     If you join us, you can put your skills to good use and change the world for the better.
     If you join us, we can unlock your full potential.

     But first, you must pass our test.
-Find and hack our server using the Terminal.
+Find and install the backdoor on our server.

     -CyberSec